Do you want to change the default search URL slug in WordPress?

 While some WordPress search plugins help you show more accurate and detailed search results, most plugins don’t change the search URL itself.

-Method 1.
-Change WordPress Search URL Slug Using WPCode
+Method 1: Change WordPress Search URL Slug Using WPCode (Recommended)

-The easiest way to change the default WordPress search slug is using WPCode.
+The easiest way to change the default WordPress search slug is by using WPCode.

 Upon activation, go to Code Snippets » Add Snippet.

-This will bring you to the ‘Add Snippet’ page where you can see WPCode’s library of ready-made snippets.
+This will bring you to the ‘Add Snippet’ page, where you can see WPCode’s library of ready-made snippets.
+These include snippets that allow you to improve your WordPress security by disabling XML-RPC, upload file types that WordPress doesn’t support by default, and more.

-Since we want to add our own snippet, hover your mouse over ‘Add Your Custom Code (New Snippet).’
+To add your own snippet, just hover your mouse over ‘Add Your Custom Code (New Snippet).’
 Then, click on ‘Use snippet’ when it appears.

-You need to start by entering a title for your custom code snippet.
+You need to start by entering a title for the custom code snippet.

-Since we’re adding a PHP snippet, open the ‘Code Type’ dropdown and choose ‘PHP Snippet.’
+Since you are adding a PHP snippet, open the ‘Code Type’ dropdown menu and choose ‘PHP Snippet.’

 function wpb_change_search_url() {